ketandas-codes/booking-com-scraper/README.md

 This project is a Selenium-based web scraping automation that extracts publicly available hotel listing data from Booking.com for a given city search.

-It is built as a portfolio-grade project to demonstrate real-world handling of:
+.It is built as a portfolio-grade project to demonstrate real-world handling of:

-Dynamic, JavaScript-rendered web pages
+.Dynamic, JavaScript-rendered web pages

-Reliable element loading using explicit waits
+.Reliable element loading using explicit waits

-Structured data extraction
+.Structured data extraction

-Data cleaning and normalization with pandas
+.Data cleaning and normalization with pandas

-The scraper collects hotel-level information and exports clean, analysis-ready datasets in CSV format.
+.The scraper collects hotel-level information and exports clean, analysis-ready datasets in CSV format.

 🎯 Intended Use

-Portfolio demonstration
+.Portfolio demonstration

-Learning real-world web automation
+.Learning real-world web automation

 Business-to-business data extraction